top of page

 is fundamental –

-not to the meaning, but to the lived, feeling sense of psychoanalytic terrain.
+not to the meaning, but to the lived, felt-sense of psychoanalytic time.

-The word 'cleave', for instance: to split; and to join.
+The word used above, 'cleave', for instance: to split and to join.

-And so speech, and the speaking of our dreams, its repetitions like sea against rock, eventually abrades The Other Scene into the Other, seen – absent.
-A real lack (or ab-sense, sense of something missing) traces a path as desire, as return, guided by a thing lost that never was.
+And so – speech, speaking dreams and fantasies, repetitions like sea against rock (hearkening the caustic in 'cause'), eventually abrades The Other Scene into the Other, seen – as absent.
+A real lack (or ab-sense, sense of a missing) traces desire's path as a return, newly guided by a lost thing that always-was never-was.
+Was actually its passage.

-This return path is understood bound to a time when natal tongue and mother tongue are cleaved by a fundamental difference, a difference not unlike the paradox of the contronym: we are taught to say I, via a word given by a stranger, but – our felt-sensed body lacks its word, a word not-given from out there, but spelled by the life in here: it's this time when language, family and culture installed 'the sexual'.
+This return path is bound to a time when natal tongue and mother tongue are cloven into difference, a difference not unlike the paradox of the contronym: we are taught to say "I", a word given by the stranger, but – our lived felt-sense lacks its own word; there's no place for that word out there, the one spelled by the life in here.
+It's in this time language, family and culture are installed – and are inextricable from these institutions' laws.
+What they are governing at its cultural root is the sexual; in fact, they are a means themselves of installing what then becomes 'the sexual'.
+We are sexuated via language and speech.

-Then, however one responded to this insult (and we each respond singularly), to this beautiful insult of culture and civilization when language, family and culture installed the sexual – at a later moment its stakes return, and are re-turned on: law, sex, culture, I.
+Then, however one responded to this insult (and we each responded singularly), to this beautiful insult of culture and civilization – via the acts of the eyes and speech and bodies of others – when the language, family prohibitions and cultural norms are installed – at a later moment the challenges of these insults stakes' return, and re-turn on: law, sex, culture, I

-Generally, what brings one to analysis is sewn to this time of division, or its second time –
+Generally, what brings one to analysis is sewn to this time, this second time –

-time of this primary conflict re-turning on –
+time of this fundamental conflict – being turned on –

 a time called 'adolescence'.